 “It’s fun to have fun but you have to know how.”

-Now that my preschooler is also old enough to enjoy reading the book as well, I though it was time to put our favorite book it into a mini-science lesson.
+Now that my preschooler is also old enough to enjoy reading the book as well, I thought it was time to put our favorite book into a mini-science lesson.
 Today’s challenge was to balance the items from the book in a tall tower.
 While we were busy balancing like the Cat in the Hat, we learned about the center of gravity.

 When Raisin was about Strawberry’s age (4), he gave a lesson on gravity to a toddler at the library.
 Yes, he’s always been a bit precocious, and this was simply darling because he could not say his Rs and the v became a b!

 The toddler was crying because he dropped his toy.

 “It’s okay,” my son comforted.
 “It’s just because of gabity.
 Gabity is what makes things fall down.
 Like this!”

 He picked up the toy again and let go of it once more.

 I reminded my son of this story and asked him some questions.
 If gravity makes things fall down, how come he does not fall over when he stands?
 What about when he is on one foot?

 My daughter always gets in to it when acrobatics is required, so she tried balancing on one foot for us.

 Raisin and I talked about the center of gravity in our bodies.
 We noticed how our bodies move when we’re holding up a foot to balance.